-- GETTING HERE: To get to N3C, use the main Evergreen entrance and follow signs back past the party rooms, racquetball court, spinning room, and gymnastics studio.
+- GETTING HERE: To get to N3C, use the main Evergreen entrance and follow signs back past the party rooms, racquetball court, and gymnastics studio.
 Although the access hallway can be chilly, we keep the climbing gym a nice, comfortable temperature.

 - FIRST THINGS FIRST: As noted above, the first step is filling out and signing a N3C waiver.

 - GREETING AND PURCHASE: When you arrive at N3C’s front desk, you’ll be greeted by one of our friendly and knowledgeable staff members, who will review options with you and process your purchase.

 - RENTAL GEAR: If you need rental gear, we will help size you for your climbing shoes and/or climbing harness.
 It may take a few tries to find shoes that fit your feet well.

 - ORIENTATION: Before you start climbing, an N3C staff member will give you an orientation to the gym.
 This usually takes about 5 minutes and includes an introduction to the different areas of the gym, the different types of climbing available here, and our policies.
 Our staff is really knowledgeable, so please use this time to pick our brains and ask any questions you have.

 - YOUR ADVENTURE BEGINS: After the orientation, your N3C adventure begins!

 Options for Beginners and First Time Climbers

 At N3C we strive to make climbing fun and affordable to all climbers, and since our clients have such varied backgrounds and abilities, we offer a range of different choices.
 This range of choices can seem daunting, but it’s actually pretty simple.
 There are three options for beginning climbers: